tonai/Lightning-talks/JavaScript/06_Writing-modular-plugins.md

 [Here](https://github.com/tonai/jquery-contenttoggle) is an example of a plugin using this 2 levels of options.

-## Availability of a plugin API
+## User control level

-It allows the user to have some controls of your plugin after the initialization.
+It's the concept of letting the user to to have some control of your plugin after the initialization.

+When writing a plugin, you have to choose the level of control you let to the user.

 ### Instance access